November is here!! We’re heading into the final stretch of this year.

 2. “Let us come before his presence with thanksgiving, and make a joyful noise unto him with psalms.” ~Psalm 95:2

 Both this verse and the next one emphasize us being thankful when we enter into God’s presence.
-It can be uplifting to begin personal prayer time by thanking God for specific blessings in our lives.
+It can be uplifting to begin personal and family prayer time by thanking God for specific blessings in our lives.

 3. “Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name.” ~Psalm 100:4